JupiterOne/security-policy-builder/README.md

 ## Advanced steps to build and deploy policies

-### From docker zipfile
+### With docker image

-If you've received this project as a zip intended for Docker usage, simply:

-  1. `unzip pspbuilder-docker.zip`
+If you'd like to keep the dependencies self-contained, you can build and use a Docker image via:

   1. `docker build -t pspbuilder .`
+  1. `cd` into the directory containing your local templates dir (if any) and config file
-  1. `docker run -it -v$(pwd):/opt --rm pspbuilder psp build -c config.json`
+  1. `docker run -it -v$(pwd):/mnt --rm pspbuilder psp build -c /mnt/config.json -t /mnt/templates -o /mnt/docs -p /mnt/partials`
-  1. `docker run -it -v$(pwd):/opt --rm pspbuilder mkdocs build -f docker-mkdocs.yml`
+  1. `docker run -it -v$(pwd):/mnt --rm pspbuilder mkdocs build -f /mnt/docker-mkdocs.yml`

 This will generate a `docs` directory containing Markdown files, and a `site` directory containing HTML files which may be statically served.